Cyrax321/H-CoAtNet-Ichthyosis-Classification/README.md

  • Modification, adaptation, translation, or creation of derivative works
  • Deployment of the framework or its components in production or clinical systems
- • Citation or reference to unpublished results prior to formal publication •Utilization of repository contents for training machine learning models
+ • Citation or reference to unpublished results prior to formal publication
+ • Utilization of repository contents for training machine learning models

 Legal Notice
 Unauthorized use may constitute copyright infringement, intellectual property violation, and/or misappropriation of unpublished academic material.